 Peace lilies are a popular houseplant because they thrive in the average home.
 They can also survive in low light conditions, but it is best to keep them close to a window or near artificial lighting for at least 12 hours each day.

-The peace lily is one of the most popular plants because it carries many symbolic meanings and messages.
+The peace lily is one of the most popular flowering plants because it carries many symbolic meanings and messages.
 What does your peace lily mean?

 In this post, we’ll dive into the rich peace lily meaning and symbolism to help you truly understand your plant.